 Our criminal justice system is also broken, and here the costs fall most heavily on young men who are black, brown or poor.
-In the United States in 2013 2.2 million adults were in prison or jail and another 4.7 million were on probation or parole, altogether about 2¼ percent of our adult population.
-This proportion, far higher than in any other country, is significantly due to the failed war on drugs, mandatory minimum sentences, and legacies of racism in the police and courts.
+In the United States in 2013, 2.2 million adults were in prison or jail and another 4.7 million were on probation or parole, altogether about 2¼ percent of our adult population.
+This proportion, far higher than in any other country, is significantly due to the failed war on drugs, mandatory minimum sentences, and legacies of racism in the criminal justice system.
 Our criminal justice system has focused on punishment rather than rehabilitation even for nonviolent offenses.
 We should address substance abuse first as a problem of public health, align sentences with those of other industrialized countries, and reform plea bargaining.

 With these and other evidence-based reforms we can move a million Americans from jail or prison into jobs in our communities without threatening public safety.
 This will cut costs to tax payers and this million Americans will then be paying taxes and contributing to their families and communities.

 The United States also has the second highest child poverty rate among industrial countries, and deep challenges with intergenerational poverty.
 Ending the school-to-prison pipeline involves improving our education system, raising the minimum wage, addressing teen pregnancy, and making it clear to all young Americans that they have a stake in our country’s future.